Deception/ Incomplete Disclosure/ Debriefing

 Debriefing Requirements for Use of Deception in Research

 The debriefing is an essential part of the informed consent process and is mandatory when the research study involves use of deception.
-The debriefing provides participants with a full explanation of the hypothesis being tested, procedures to deceive participants and the reason(s) why it was necessary to deceive them.
+The debriefing provides participants with a full explanation of the hypothesis being tested, procedures to deceive participants, and the reason(s) why it was necessary to deceive them.
 It should also include other relevant background information pertaining to the study (see below).
+When debriefing will occur, the researcher should consider if it would be more appropriate to provide the subject with a debriefing script and/ or a debriefing statement.
+Researchers use a debriefing script as a reference to orally explain the study to a subject to ensure they adequately address debriefing requirements.
+A debriefing statement is a document given to a subject to keep after an oral debriefing occurs between the researcher and subject or is otherwise made available to a subject after the research (e.g., debriefing is sent via email to those who have participated).

 The Federal Debriefing Requirement

-When required elements of informed consent are waived or altered by the IRB, in accordance with criteria provided in the regulations, participants must be debriefed at the end of the study, when appropriate.
+When required elements of informed consent are waived or altered by the IRB, in accordance with criteria provided in the regulations, participants must be debriefed at the end of the study with the qualification that the debriefing would not cause more harm than the deception that was employed in the study.
 When a research study involves use of deception, the IRB must find (and asks the researcher to justify so in the Consent Process section of the IRB protocol application) that:

 - the research involves no more than minimal risk to participants